-The evolution of the air/sea/ice system has long been recognized as being a stochastic system \citep[e.g.,][and Refs. therein]{Lemke:1986}, and here we focus on a stochastic model of Arctic sea ice.
+The evolution of the air/sea/ice system has long been recognized as being a stochastic system \citep[e.g.,][and Refs. therein]{Lemke:1986}, and here we focus on a stochastic energy balance model of Arctic sea ice.
 During the satellite era, in which we have high-fidelity measurements of the extent of the ice cover, there have been significant decreases in volume and extent \citep[see e.g.,][and refs therein]{OneWatt, Meier:2014}.
-While both the observational record \citep{Agarwal2012} and model simulations \citep{Eisenman:2011} exhibit substantial variability on multiple time scales, it is clear that the smoothed minimum ice extent is decaying, which has stimulated the question of whether and when a seasonal ice state--no ice in the summer--may appear.
+While both the observational record \citep{Agarwal2012} and climate model simulations \citep{Eisenman:2011} exhibit substantial variability on multiple time scales, it is clear that the mean minimum ice extent is decaying, which has stimulated the question of whether and when a seasonal ice state--no ice in the summer--may appear.
 Importantly, satellite data reveal that the nature of the noise itself is multifractal \citep{Agarwal2012}, and thus given the prominence of variability in the observational record, a central question concerns how noise will impact the potential transitions in the state of the ice cover.
 Because the observations show the complexity of the noise structure, and there is no a-priori evidence for a ``correct'' theoretical treatment (e.g., additive versus multiplicative) stochastic models must explore the influences of different, but rigorous treatments.